Notice to agencies; determination of surplus.

 Persons under age 16; big game.

-under the age of 16 may not obtain a license to take big game unless the person possesses a firearms safety certificate.
+A person under the age of 16 may not obtain a license to take big game unless the person possesses a firearms safety certificate.
 A person under the age of 14 must be accompanied by a parent or guardian to hunt big game.

 Lifetime angling license; fee.